-- The flu vaccine is approved for 6 months and older.
+- The flu shot is approved for all individuals 6 months and older.

-- If it is your child’s first year getting the flu vaccine, he or she will need 2 doses of the flu vaccine at least 4 weeks apart.
+- If it is your child’s first year getting the flu vaccine, (s)he will need 2 doses of the flu vaccine at least 4 weeks apart.

-- If your child has only received one dose of flu vaccine in his or her life and is 8 years old or younger, he or she will need 2 doses of the flu vaccine 4 weeks apart as well.
+- If your child has only received one dose of flu vaccine in his or her life and is 8 years old or younger, (s)he will need 2 doses of the flu vaccine 4 weeks apart as well.

 - For those children under 6 months of age or those who cannot receive a flu vaccine due to a medical condition or an allergy, it is recommended that the families and caregivers of those children are vaccinated for the current season so as to best protect the child.

-For more information about flu vaccines read here.
+For more information about flu vaccine timing read here.

 To read about flu vaccine myths click here.